São Paulo: Climate

-São Paulo features a humid subtropical climate (Köppen: Cwa, Trewartha: Cwal).
-In summer (January through March), the mean low temperature is about 19 °C and the mean high temperatures is near 28 °C. In winter, temperatures tend to range between 12 and 22 °C. The record high temperature was 37.8 °C on 17 October 2014 and the lowest -3.2 °C on 25 June 1918.
+The climate of São Paulo is characterised as humid subtropical climate (Köppen: Cfa, bordering on Cwa).
+In summer (January through March), the mean low temperature is about 19 °C and the mean high temperature is near 28 °C. In winter, temperatures tend to range between 12 and 22 °C. The record high temperature was 38.4 °C on 17 October 2014 and the lowest -3.2 °C on 25 June 1918.
+The highest accumulated rainfall in 24 hours was 151.8 mm on December 21, 1988, followed by 144.1 mm on January 25, 2025, and 140.4 mm on May 25, 2005.

 The Tropic of Capricorn, at about 23°27' S, passes through north of São Paulo and roughly marks the boundary between the tropical and temperate areas of South America.
-Because of its elevation, however, São Paulo experiences a more temperate climate.
+Because of its elevation, São Paulo has a more temperate climate.
 The summer is hot and rainy.
 Autumn and spring are transitional seasons.
 Winter is mild, but still the coldest season, with cloudiness around town and frequent polar air masses.
 Frosts occur sporadically in regions further away from the center, in some winters throughout the city.

-Rainfall is abundant, annually averaging 1454 mm.
-It is especially common in the warmer months averaging 219 mm and decreases in winter, averaging 47 mm.
+Rainfall is abundant, annually averaging 1658 mm.
+It is especially common in the warmer months averaging 292 mm in January and decreases in winter, averaging 32 mm.
 Neither São Paulo nor the nearby coast has ever been hit by a tropical cyclone and tornadic activity is uncommon.
-During late winter, especially August, the city experiences the phenomenon known as "veranico" or "verãozinho" ("little summer"), which consists of hot and dry weather, sometimes reaching temperatures well above 28 °C. On the other hand, relatively cool days during summer are fairly common when persistent winds blow from the ocean.
-On such occasions daily high temperatures may not surpass 20 °C, accompanied by lows often below 15 °C, however, spring and summer can be extremely hot when a heat wave hits the city followed by temperatures around 34 °C, but in places with greater skyscraper density and less tree cover, the temperature can feel like 39 °C, as on Paulista Avenue for example.
-In the summer of 2014, São Paulo was affected by a heat wave that lasted for almost 4 weeks with highs above 30 °C, peaking on 36 °C. Secondary to deforestation, groundwater pollution, and climate change, São Paulo is increasingly susceptible to drought and water shortages.
+During late winter, especially August, the city experiences the phenomenon known as "veranico" or "verãozinho" ("little summer"), which consists of hot and dry weather, sometimes reaching temperatures well above 28 °C.

+Relatively cool summer days are fairly common when persistent winds blow from the ocean, with daily highs sometimes remaining below 20 °C (68 °F) and lows often falling below 15 °C (59 °F).
+Conversely, spring and summer can become extremely hot during heat waves, with temperatures reaching around 34 °C (93 °F).
+In areas with a higher density of skyscrapers and less tree cover, such as Paulista Avenue, temperatures can feel as high as 39 °C (102 °F).
+During the summer of 2014, São Paulo experienced a heat wave lasting nearly four weeks, with temperatures exceeding 30 °C (86 °F) and peaking at 36 °C (97 °F).
+Driven in part by deforestation, groundwater pollution, and climate change, the city is increasingly susceptible to drought and water scarcity.